aiven/aiven-docs/docs/products/opensearch/concepts/users-access-controls.md

 ### Permissions

-The available permissions in Aiven for OpenSearch®, ordered by importance, are:
+The available permissions in Aiven for OpenSearch® are:

 -   `deny`: Explicitly denies access
 -   `admin`: Allows unlimited access to the index